 Estimated reading time: 4 minutes

 If you have, you’ll know that they’re very rustic.
-We don’t aim for our videos to be super-professional.
+Clearly, we don’t aim for our videos to be super-professional.
 We’re definitely better fruit growers than we are videographers.

 We don’t usually follow a script.
 We say “um” quite a lot.
 Sometimes the sound is a bit ropey (like in this video about what to expect in the garden in spring).

 Making videos outside can be risky, to say the least.
-A bit of wind for example can make a massive difference to sound quality.
+Without a proper microphone, a bit of wind can make a massive difference in sound quality.

 But most of the time, that’s where we are.
 It’s also where all the good stuff happens that we want to share with you.